-Chris’ most recent solo recordings include the Bach 2nd Brandenburg Concerto and “Winter,” a cd of music for trumpet and piano by Eric Ewazen and David Snow.
-Of the Bach, Classics Today writes “Chris Gekker plays with brilliance and panache,” and BBC Magazine states “the trumpeter gives a secure and glittering account.”
-On “Winter” American Record Guide writes “I cannot think of another trumpet player I’d rather listen to than Gekker, and he is at his sweet, velvet-toned best in these pieces.”
-Of the 2009 recording “Unchanging Love” (music of Larry Bell), Fanfare magazine wrote “Chris Gekker has made himself known over the years as a superb trumpeter who is able to produce meltingly flute-like tones at one extreme, and to bring down the house at the other.”
+Chris’ many solo recordings include the Bach Brandenburg Concerto no. 2 (2000) and Winter (2004), a CD of music for trumpet and piano by Eric Ewazen and David Snow.
+Of the Bach, Classics Today wrote “Chris Gekker plays with brilliance and panache” and BBC Magazine stated “the trumpeter gives a secure and glittering account.”
+Of WinterAmerican Record Guide wrote “I cannot think of another trumpet player I’d rather listen to than Gekker, and he is at his sweet, velvet-toned best in these pieces.”
+Of the 2009 Unchanging Love, music of Larry Bell, Fanfare Magazine stated “Chris Gekker has made himself known over the years as a superb trumpeter who is able to produce meltingly flute-like tones at one extreme, and to bring down the house at the other.”

-Chris was a member of the American Brass Quintet for eighteen years, and on the faculties of the Juilliard School, the Manhattan School of Music, and Columbia University.
-He was principal trumpet with the Orchestra of St. Luke’s, frequently performed and recorded as principal with the Orpheus Chamber Orchestra, and often a guest with the Chamber Music Society of Lincoln Center.
-He has been a guest principal with the New York Philharmonic, the San Francisco Symphony, and the Santa Fe Opera.
-Chris has performed and recorded with many jazz and contemporary artists, and often for television and movies.
-In 2009 he was invited to record and perform with Sting, and is featured on the dvd “A Winter’s Night” which was recorded live at Durham Cathedral in Durham, England.
+Chris was a member of the American Brass Quintet for eighteen years, and on the faculties of the Juilliard School, Manhattan School of Music, and Columbia University.
+He was principal trumpet of the Orchestra of St. Luke’s and a member of the St. Luke’s Chamber Ensemble, and has been awarded Emeritus status for his work with this organization.
+Chris frequently performed as principal and soloist with the Orpheus Chamber Orchestra and often featured with the Chamber Music Society of Lincoln Center.
+He has been a guest principal trumpet of the New York Philharmonic, San Francisco Symphony, the Santa Fe Opera, and the Baltimore Symphony.
+Chris has performed and recorded with many jazz and commercial artists, and often for television and movies.
+In 2009 he recorded and toured with Sting, and is featured on the DVD A Winter’s Night which was recorded live at Durham Cathedral in Durham, England.